EICR Certificate for landlords and moving home from £90!

 Importance of Electrical Certificate for Landlords

-- All electrical installations (e.g. sockets and light fittings) are safe when tenants move in and maintained in a safe condition throughout the duration of the tenancy
+- The electrical installations like sockets and light fittings are safe when tenants move in.
+And, the electrical installations are maintained throughout the tenancy period.

-- All electrical appliances you supply, e.g. cookers and kettles, are safe and have (at a minimum) the CE marking.
+- All electrical appliances you source (like cookers, kettles, etc. ) are safe and have (at a minimum) the CE marking.

-- A periodic inspection and test is carried out by a registered electrician every five years (only legally required if the property is a House in Multiple Occupation (HMO))
+- Periodic and regular inspection and the test should be carried out by registered electrician every five years (It is only legally required if the property is a House in Multiple Occupation (HMO).

-Keeping hold of these EICR certificates also provide a basis for any further inspection and testing, as they can help save on costly exploratory work which might otherwise be needed in the future.
-Additionally, in the event of a claim that injury or fire was caused by an electrical installation, certificates are documentary evidence which help show that the installation had been installed to a satisfactory standard of safety.
+A landlord must keep hold of these EICR certificates.
+As in the event of any inspection and testing, these certificates can help save on costly exploratory work, which might require in the future.
+Additionally, in any event of a claim in which electrical installations caused an injury or fire, these certificates are documentary evidence to show that the installations had been installed to satisfactory safety standards.

 What are the consequences to Landlords after failing to comply with electrical safety regulations?

-If electrical installations and appliances provided by the landlord, are found to be unsafe, then you could face:
+- Landlords could face following actions if electrical installations and appliances provided by them are found to be unsafe,

 - Invalidated property insurance